10 Excel Wildcard Tricks You Didn'T Know You Needed

 : Used to escape wildcard characters if you want to search for them literally.

-With that understanding, let’s jump into the tricks that will transform how you use Excel!
+With that understanding, letโs jump into the tricks that will transform how you use Excel!

 1. Basic Search with Wildcards

 The simplest use of wildcards is for searching data.
-For instance, if you want to find all entries starting with "A", you could use the formula =COUNTIF(A1:A10,"A*")
+For instance, if you want to find all entries starting with "A", you could use the formula =COUNTIF(A1:A10,"A*").
+This will return the count of entries that begin with "A".

 2. Searching for Partial Matches

 Ever found yourself needing to locate entries that contain a certain substring?
 You can do this easily using wildcards!
-For instance, =COUNTIF(A1:A10,"*test*")
+For instance, =COUNTIF(A1:A10,"*test*") counts all cells that contain "test" anywhere in the string. ๐ต๏ธโโ๏ธ

 3. Combining Wildcards with Other Functions

-.
+You can combine wildcards with functions like SUMIF and AVERAGEIF.
 For example, if you want to sum all sales that include "Product", you can use:

 =SUMIF(A1:A10,"*Product*")

-This way, you ensure that you’re including all relevant sales data without manually checking.
+This way, you ensure that youโre including all relevant sales data without manually checking.

 4. Use Wildcards in Filters

 Did you know you could use wildcards in Excel filters?
-Simply go to the filter dropdown, select the "Text Filters" option, and use "Contains" along with a wildcard like *
+Simply go to the filter dropdown, select the "Text Filters" option, and use "Contains" along with a wildcard like *.
+This makes it easier to manage large datasets by focusing on the specific entries you're interested in.

 5. Finding Unique Entries

-If you need to find unique entries based on a partial match, you can leverage Advanced Filter
+If you need to find unique entries based on a partial match, you can leverage Advanced Filter with wildcards.
+Use the Criteria range to specify your filter condition with wildcards and get the unique values you need.

 6. Wildcards in Data Validation